Why is it important

 We are committed to continuously improving machinery and equipment efficiency to reduce electricity consumption.
 Key energy efficiency enhancement projects includes:

-- Gas Turbine System: Modified the operation of cooling fans to automatically shut down during gas turbine shutdowns without causing damage to the machinery (implemented at ABP1-2).
+- Gas Turbine System: Optimised the operation of cooling fans by shutting them down when the gas turbine is under shutdown conditions, without causing damage to the machinery, at the ABP1–2 Power Plants.

-- Steam Turbine and Steam Pipeline System: Reduced pump operating time during shutdowns and replaced steam traps to minimise steam loss.
+- Steam Turbine and Steam Pipeline System: Reduced the operating time of the pump system during shutdown and steam trap replacement to minimise steam losses.

-- Compressed Air System: Installed smaller, more energy-efficient air compressors equipped with integrated Variable Speed Drives (VSDs), enhancing operational flexibility and energy efficiency in line with production needs (implemented at ABPR3-4).
+- Compressed Air System: Installed smaller air compressors equipped with Variable Speed Drives (VSD) to enhance operational flexibility in line with power generation activities and improve energy efficiency at the ABPR3–4 Power Plants.

 Reduction of Non-Process Electricity and Fuel Consumption

 Continuous monitoring of internal electricity consumption is carried out by the Energy Management Committees at each power plant to identify opportunities for improving efficiency and reducing energy use.
-In 2024, initiatives were implemented to reduce electricity consumption in utility systems, such as raw water treatment, and office operations, including:
+In 2025, initiatives were implemented to reduce electricity consumption in utility systems, such as raw water quality improvement, as well as in office operations, including:

 - Raw Water and Wastewater Treatment Systems: The raw water pipeline was restructured to shorten transmission distance and reduce pump usage.
 Variable Speed Drive (VSD) systems were also installed on water pumps to enhance efficiency.
 In addition, degraded solar panels from our solar power plants were repurposed to power flood prevention pumping systems within the project area.